viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ### Create a New Robot

 Navigate to [the Viam app](https://app.viam.com) and create a new robot in your desired location.
-Leave your `Mode` and `Architecture` selections at default.
+Leave your `Mode` and `Architecture` selections at default, and skip the instructions in the **SETUP** tab for now, as `viam-server` instantiation is not supported on the ESP32.
-Skip any steps on the **SETUP** tab that refer to downloading, installing, or starting `viam-server`, since it is not used on the ESP32 board.

-### Generate a New Project from the micro-rdk Template
+### Generate a New Project from the Micro-RDK Template

-Using [this template](https://github.com/viamrobotics/micro-rdk-template.git), create a new micro-rdk project to upload to your ESP32 microcontroller board.
+Using [this template](https://github.com/viamrobotics/micro-rdk-template.git), create a new micro-RDK project to upload to your ESP32.

 Run the following command to generate a new project with `cargo`: